mj1417/CPSC-571-Abusive-Sentiment-Detection/README.md

 ### **1. Original dataset**
 The dataset is used in 80-20 split.
-**training dataset.csv** contains 80% of comments to train the models and **testing dataset.csv** contains 20% of comments to test the models.
+**training dataset.csv** contains 80% of comments used to train the models and **testing dataset.csv** contains 20% of comments used to test the models.

 ### **2. Processed dataset**
 The two datasets, testing and training are processed using NLP techniques.
 It includes lowercasing, removing special characters, tokenization, stop word removal, lemmatization and handling slangs using a custome slang dictionary created for this project.